-We take a closer look at the small buds that pack a punch
+We take a closer look at the small buds that pack a mighty punch.

 They might be little but capers deliver big when it comes to flavour.
 But what exactly are the tiny green things and what should you be doing with them?